The Market for Lemons: Asymmetric information

 The paper by Akerlof describes how the interaction between quality heterogeneity and asymmetric information can lead to the disappearance of a market where guarantees are indefinite.
 In this model, as quality is indistinguishable beforehand by the buyer (due to the asymmetry of information), incentives exist for the seller to pass off low-quality goods as higher-quality ones.
 The buyer, however, takes this incentive into consideration, and takes the quality of the goods to be uncertain.
 Only the average quality of the goods will be considered, which in turn will have the side effect that goods that are above average in terms of quality will be driven out of the market.
 This mechanism is repeated until a no-trade equilibrium is reached.

 As a consequence of the mechanism described in this paper, markets may fail to exist altogether in certain situations involving quality uncertainty.
 Examples given in Akerlof's paper include the market for used cars, the dearth of formal credit markets in developing countries, and the difficulties that the elderly encounter in buying health insurance.
 However, not all players in a given market will follow the same rules or have the same aptitude of assessing quality.
 So there will always be a distinct advantage for some vendors to offer low-quality goods to the less-informed segment of a market that, on the whole, appears to be of reasonable quality and have reasonable guarantees of certainty.
 This is part of the basis for the idiom buyer beware.

-This is likely the basis for the idiom that an informed consumer is a better consumer.
-An example of this might be the subjective quality of fine food and wine.
-Individual consumers know best what they prefer to eat, and quality is almost always assessed in fine establishments by smell and taste before they pay.
-That is, if a customer in a fine establishment orders a lobster and the meat is not fresh, he can send the lobster back to the kitchen and refuse to pay for it.
-However, a definition of 'highest quality' for food eludes providers.
-Thus, a large variety of better-quality and higher-priced restaurants are supported.